100% SATISFACTION GUARANTEE

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Where did the English Burton family come from?
 What is the English Burton family crest and coat of arms?
 When did the Burton family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Burton family history?Burton is a name that was brought to England by the ancestors of the Burton family when they migrated to the region after the Norman Conquest in 1066.
 The Burton family lived in Burton which is the "name of no less than forty parishes and places in England."
 The name literally means "fortified enclosure" or "fortified farmstead."

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Burton have been found, including Burton, Birton, Byrton, Burtone and others.

-First found in Yorkshire where they were descended conjecturally from Drogo de Beuvriere a kinsman of William the Conqueror who held lands at Burton Agnes, Burton Constable and a manor house or castle at Burton Pidsea.
+First found in Shropshire where they were descended conjecturally from Drogo de Beuvriere a kinsman of William the Conqueror who held lands at Burton Agnes, Burton Constable and a manor house or castle at Burton Pidsea.
 The surname "is derived from Boreton, in the parish of Condover, in Shropshire, an estate which remained in the family until the reign of James I. 'Goiffrid de Bortona' (Burton,) one of the foresters of Shropshire, in the reign of Henry I., is the first recorded ancestor."